penrose/penrose/packages/docs-site/blog/tailoring-graph-domain.md

 ## Extending the Domain and understanding the Style

-In the graph shown above, it's rather unclear where exactly the Hamiltonian circuit is, so we might want to highlight its path.
+In the graph shown above, it's rather unclear where exactly the Hamiltonian cycle is, so we might want to highlight its path.
 This would mean highlighting certain vertices and arcs.
 Let's therefore add predicates to the Domain which allow us to do so.

 ```domain
 type Vertex